 Meetings of National Council

-The National Council may meet together for the dispatch of business and adjourn and otherwise regulate its meetings as it thinks fit, provided that it meets at least three times a year.

-Convening National Council meetings

 The National Council may at any time convene a National Council meeting.

-Entitlement to receive notice of National Council meetings
+The National Council may regulate its meetings as it thinks fit, provided that it meets at least three times a year.

-In the case of a National Council meeting, notice must be given to each National Councillor entitled to vote at the meeting.
+Notice of a National Council meeting must be given to each National Councillor entitled to vote at the meeting.
 A National Councillor may waive the requirement to receive notice of a National Council meeting.

-Content of notice of National Council meetings

-A notice of a National Council meeting:
+A notice of a National Council meeting must specify:

-must specify the place, the day and the time of the meeting; and
+the place, the day and the time of the meeting; and

-if the meeting is to be held in two or more places, it must specify the technology that will be used to facilitate this; but it does not need to specify the nature of the business to be transacted at the meeting.
+if the meeting is to be held in two or more places, the technology that will be used to facilitate this,

-Timing of notice of National Council meetings
+but it does not need to specify the nature of the business to be transacted at the meeting.

-In the case of a National Council meeting, notice may be given immediately before the meeting.
+A notice of a National Council meeting may be given immediately before the meeting.

 Chairperson of National Council meetings

 The National President is the chairperson at every National Council meeting.

-Where a meeting of the National Council is held and the National President is not present within 10 minutes after the time appointed for the holding of the National Council meeting or is unwilling to act as act as chairperson for all or part of the meeting then:
+Where a meeting of the National Council is held and the National President is not present within 10 minutes after the time appointed for the holding of the National Council meeting or is unwilling to act as chairperson for all or part of the meeting then:

 the National President Elect will act as chairperson of the National Council meeting; and